jnilss87/KafkaSchemaRegistryDemo/KafkaSchemaRegistryDemo/Example1/Readme.md

 ## Step 5: Send a message that does not conform to the schema

-We made a mistake while deploying the application and we started to send messages with the old byte array format.
+We made a mistake while deploying the application, and we started to send messages with the old byte array format.

 ### Step 5.1: Send messages